zlatanvasovic/hackwork/README.md

 **Layout:**

-* `$root` - root path, defined at start of every layout; it's recommended to keep it same as at default
+* `$root` - root path, must be defined at start of every layout; it's recommended to keep it same as at default
 * `$content` — page content, must be defined in every page

 **Meta:**